tanmoyie/Operations-Research-projects/OR_notes.md

 2. **Subproblem to Generate Columns:**
    - Use dual prices to solve a pricing problem that identifies additional facilities and assignments that would reduce the overall cost.
-   - Example: If adding a new facility \(j\) provides a lower cost of serving customers compared to the current facilities, this facility and its assignments are added as new columns.
+   - Example: If adding a new facility $j$ provides a lower cost of serving customers compared to the current facilities, this facility and its assignments are added as new columns.

 3. **Updated Master Problem:**
-   - Integrate the new facility \(j\) and its customer assignments into the master problem.
+   - Integrate the new facility $j$ and its customer assignments into the master problem.
    - Re-solve with updated columns to find a better solution.

 4. **Repeat:** Continue generating columns and updating the master problem until no more beneficial columns can be identified.